 Before looking into food pairings for Syrah, let’s learn a little bit more about this popular grape variety.
 Syrah gives powerful full-bodied red wines.
 It is originally from the Rhône Valley in France, but it’s planted in many other countries.
-If Syrah is planted it is Australia it is called Shiraz.
-It is the most planted grape variety in Australia and it is slightly different than Syrah from France, the US or other countries.
+If Syrah is planted in Australia, it is called Shiraz.
+This is the most planted grape variety in Australia and it's slightly different from Syrah from France, the US or other countries.

 Do you like to drink a powerful red wine with your food?
 Then this wine guide is perfect for you.
 Syrah is a great food wine thanks to its fruity and spicy aromas.

-When pairing Syrah with food, it is important to take into consideration the following characteristics of the grape:
+When pairing Syrah with food, it's important to take into consideration the following characteristics of the grape:

 A bottle of Syrah is best served at a temperature of 17-19°C (63-66°F).

 The best food pairing with Syrah is red meat, especially BBQ meat.
 Roasted lamb, hamburgers, steak, ribs, brisket, and other grilled meats will taste even better together with a glass of Syrah or Shiraz.
 The grape’s characteristic aromas of tobacco, black pepper and sweet fruit pair perfectly with the smokey flavours from the grill.
 In our BBQ wine guide, you can read more about good wines for grilled food.